 Clean and Repair the Pool Deck

 The first thing you should do is scan the pool area.
 Walk around and check the pool deck for any damage.
 If you find cracks or holes, make sure to have it fixed immediately to keep it from getting worse.
 A spray-down concrete resurfacing is an affordable way to give the old pool deck a new surface.
-The knockdown texture created after the sprayed coating is troweled also helps enhance slip-resistance.
+The knockdown concrete pool deck texture created after the sprayed coating is troweled also helps enhance slip-resistance.
 Another notable feature of a spray knockdown finish is that it reflects heat, keeping the surface cool enough to walk on with bare feet,

 Prepare the Pool Water

 The pool water involves a lot of chemicals, one of which is chlorine.
 These, however, need to be at proper levels to make it safe to swim in.
 Remove any debris as well, such as fallen leaves.
 Measure the pH level.
 One highly recommended procedure is to shock the pool.
 Shock is a solution that kills bacteria, old chlorine, and algae organisms that may have accumulated in the pool while it was not in use.
 If you are not sure on how to do all these, contact a local pool expert to do it for you.